Tune U offers a way to stay oriented...

 • have done inner work and want something more embodied

-• sense a pull toward listening rather than forcing
+• sense a pull toward tuning rather than forcing

 • want a practice that can meet real life as it is